What Do Different Flowers Symbolize? Think Love, Passion, and Goodbye!

 Queen Anne’s Lace: Fantasy

-Rose: A fully open rose represents beauty; a peach one stands for friendship.
+Rose: A fully open rose represents beauty; Red roses stand for passion and love, while yellow and peach symbolize friendship.

 Sweet Pea: Pleasure and gratitude: “Thank you for the time we spent together.”